How to Support Safe Surgery

 - Will you provide me with all Informed Consent papers so I can study them and make sure everything we’ve discussed is covered?

-- Append your notes and agreements with your doctor to your Informed Consent.
+- NOTE: Attach your notes and agreements with your doctor to your Informed Consent paperwork that the hospital will require yuo sign.
+Make sure the surgeon has a copy, too.

 - Who can help me figure out what everything will cost?